 “The defendant offered, paid, promised to pay, or authorized the payment of money, or offered, gave, promised to give, or authorized the giving of anything of value to a foreign official; The payment or gift at issue … was to (a) a person the defendant knew or believed was a foreign official or (b) any person and the defendant knew that all or a portion of such money or thing of value would be offered, given, or promised (directly or indirectly) to a person the defendant knew or believed to be a foreign official.
 Belief that an individual was a foreign official does not satisfy this element if the individual was not in fact a foreign official.”

-Another enforcement theory that has yielded a high number of FCPA enforcement actions is that employees (such as physicians, nurses, mid-wives, lab personnel, etc.) of certain foreign health care systems are “foreign officials” under the FCPA.
+Another enforcement theory that has yielded approximately 25 FCPA enforcement actions in recent years is that employees (such as physicians, nurses, mid-wives, lab personnel, etc.) of certain foreign health care systems are “foreign officials” under the FCPA.
 (See this prior post which details the origins and prominence of this enforcement theory).
-For instance, in 2012 approximately 50% of FCPA corporate enforcement actions were based, in whole or in part, on the enforcement theory that foreign health care providers are “foreign officials” under the FCPA.

 Another disputed issue when it comes to “foreign official” is whether the alleged bribe payor must know the specific identity of the “foreign official” for there to be a violation of the FCPA’s anti-bribery provisions.
-While there is no case law of precedent on this issue, certain trial judge court have reached different conclusions.
+While there is no case law of precedent on this issue, certain trial court judges have reached different conclusions.
 For instance, in U.S. v.
 O’Shea, the trial court judge noted as follows.
 “You can’t convict a man promising to pay unless you have a particular promise to a particular person for a particular benefit.”
 In SEC v.
-Jackson, the trial court judge disagreed and stated that ”asking a third party to bribe a government official, in order to induce that official to act in one of the proscribed ways detailed in [the FCPA], would meet the statute.
+Jackson, the trial court judge disagreed and stated that “asking a third party to bribe a government official, in order to induce that official to act in one of the proscribed ways detailed in [the FCPA], would meet the statute.
 The government does not have to “connect the payment to a particular official.”

 Q. What does “obtain or retain business” mean?